CAO La Traviata

 CAO La Traviata - 2nd Third

 The second and final third were both very similar to the initial third.
 That spicy nutty flavor carried throughout the cigar.
 It was pleasant and never really got boring.
 The spice hit at different intensity levels throughout so that kept me on my toes for the duration of the smoke.
-For me this cigar never built up past a medium bodied smoke.
-It’s definitely a unique taste, I’m not sure I would align with a Cuban taste, but it has it’s own profile for sure.
+For me this cigar never built up past a medium-bodied smoke.
+It’s definitely a unique taste, I’m not sure I would align with a Cuban taste, but it has its own profile for sure.

 Would I Buy It Again?